Advanced Technology Program

 The NIST Advanced Technology Program (ATP, or NIST ATP) is a United States government (U.S. Department of Commerce, National Institute of Standards and Technology) program designed to stimulate early-stage advanced technology development that would otherwise not be funded.

-ATP is designed for early-stage research in industry, not academia, though it supported academia indirectly (as subcontractors or collaborators in projects).
+ATP is designed for early-stage research in industry, not academia, though it supports academia indirectly (as subcontractors or collaborators in projects).
 It was started under the administration of U.S. President George H. W. Bush in 1991 with special legislation enacted and implemented by the administration of President Bill Clinton in the Code of Federal Regulations Title 15, Volume 1, Parts 0 to 299.

 Starting in 1995, the Republican-led Congress, as well as the administration of President George W. Bush, repeatedly recommended its termination and the program was suspended in 2005 with the White House working with the Administration and Congress to terminate this program.
 This was completed on August 9, 2007, when the president signed the America COMPETES Act (H.R.
 2272; Public Law Number 110-69), which repealed the Advanced Technology Program-enabling legislation.

 Technology Innovation Program

-A new, successor program was enacted called the NIST Technology Innovation Program (TIP).
-TIP was established for the purpose of assisting U.S. businesses and institutions of higher education or other organizations, such as national laboratories and nonprofit research institutes, to support, promote, and accelerate innovation in the United States through high-risk, high-reward research in areas of critical national need.
+A new successor program called the NIST Technology Innovation Program (TIP) was enacted.
+TIP was established to assist U.S. businesses and institutions of higher education or other organizations, such as national laboratories and nonprofit research institutes, to support, promote, and accelerate innovation in the United States through high-risk, high-reward research in areas of critical national need.

-TIP is aimed at speeding the development of new research targeted to address specific national problems.
+TIP aims to speed up the development of new research that addresses specific national problems.
 Funding is provided to industry (small and medium-sized businesses), universities, and consortia for research on new technologies for solving critical national problems that present high technical risks, with commensurate high rewards if successful.
-The primary mechanism for this support are cost-shared research grants, cooperative agreements, or contracts awarded on the basis of merit competitions.
+The primary mechanism for this support is cost-shared research grants, cooperative agreements, or contracts awarded based on merit competitions.